infinitiessoft/keystone4j/README.md

 **Keystone4J - Keystone for java**

-Keystone4J is a pure Java implementation of openstack keystone component.
+Keystone4J is a pure Java implementation of openstack keystone component, it is built base on [OpenStack Keystone](https://github.com/openstack/keystone).
 Keystone4J allow you to construct a openstack identity server and manages tokens, the catalog of services, endpoints, domains, projects, users, etc., via [Openstack Identity V3 REST API](http://developer.openstack.org/api-ref-identity-v3.html), and you can integrate its functionality into your own Java programs.

 **Installation guide**

-Binary downloads of the Keystone4J are available from [https://bitbucket.org/cosmomed/keystone4j/downloads](https://bitbucket.org/cosmomed/keystone4j/downloads).
+Binary downloads of the Keystone4J are available from "Dowloads" page.
 Unpack the binary distribution so that it resides in its own directory (conventionally named "keystone4j-[version]").
 Keystone4J can be run as a service using the **keystone4j** script located under bin/ location.
 The script accepts a single parameter with the following values:

 * **console:** Run Keystone4J in the foreground.